 When Southwestern was coming back a few years ago, I remember thinking ‘no way‘.
 Then ‘interesting‘ then ‘well, maybe a little‘.
 I still think there is a lot of bad stuff out there that people are buying that was just never good in the first place but generally if I had a desert house I could see myself go full BOHO hippie.
 I mean, I did buy a dream catcher the other day.
 It was $3 at a garage sale, but still, that is not a normal thing to just buy.

 Welcome to the second ‘1 bookcase 4 ways’, this time going a bit traditional, but in a happy modern (and slightly country) way.
 I feel like there are fewer people out there that want this look, but there is a big place in my styling heart for traditional done right.
 I think I watched ‘The Unsinkable Molly Brown’ one too many times when I was a kid.
 I just want to sleep in a dilapidated farm-house and eat off of chipped china.

-Click through to see the inspiration, details, resources and the GIF!
+Click through for inspiration, resources and styling gif.

-Click through to get the inspiration, gif and resources:
+Click through to see all the steps, tips, photos and resources: